sous-chefs/redisio/README.md

 Usage
 =====

-The redisio cookbook contains an LWRP for installing and uninstalling redis.
-It also contains 7 recipes for installation and usage of redis.
+The redisio cookbook contains LWRP for installing, configuring and managing redis.

 The install recipe will only build, compile and install redis.
 The configure recipe will configure redis and setup service resources.
 These resources will be named for the port of the redis server, unless a "name" attribute was specified.
 Example names would be: service["redis6379"] or service["redismaster"] if the name attribute was "master".

-The most common use case for the redisio cookbook is to use the install recipe, then the configure recipe, followed by the enable recipe.
+The most common use case for the redisio cookbook is to use the default recipe, followed by the enable recipe.

-Another common use case is to use the install and configure recipe, and then call the service resources created by it from another cookbook.
+Another common use case is to use the default, and then call the service resources created by it from another cookbook.

 It is important to note that changing the configuration options of redis does not make them take effect on the next chef run.
 Due to how redis works, you cannot reload a configuration without restarting the redis service.
 Redis does not offer a reload option, in order to have new options be used redis must be stopped and started.

 You should make sure to set the ulimit for the user you want to run redis as to be higher than the max connections you allow.

 The disable recipe just stops redis and removes it from run levels.

-The uninstall recipe, and LWRP are used to remove the configuration files and redis binaries.
-This is not commonly used and may be removed in future releases.

 The cookbook also contains a recipe to allow for the installation of the redis ruby gem.